 Long-Term Capital Management had smooth returns for many years – until they blew up and the FED stepped in to avoid repercussions throughout the financial system.

 Taleb has a point.
-Be vary when you see stable and smooth returns.
+Be wary when you see stable and smooth returns.
 Even The Medallion Fund was close to disaster in 2007 when the market turned against them.

 For example, Taleb argues the Bell curve (which shows the normal distribution) doesn’t apply to investment returns because most of the returns are closer to the average than the Bell curve suggests.
 He argues this is close to a sure sign that the risk of a Black Swan event is about to happen.

 Taleb is no fan of Saudi Arabia and uses that as an example of his ideas.
-For example, Italy has changed the political administration multiple times, while Saudi-Arabia has only had one ruling family in power for decades, which means Italy is the riskiest of the two based on history.
+For example, Italy has changed its political administration multiple times.
+In contrast, Saudi Arabia has only had one ruling family in power for decades, which means Italy is the riskiest of the two based on history.